cogini/logger_formatter_json/README.md

 ## Format code

-To run the code formatter on Erlang 25:
+To run the code formatter on OTP 25:

 ```console
 ERL_FLAGS="-enable-feature all" rebar3 format